Legal Separation in California

 California requirements for filing a legal separation

 Couples must meet specific requirements to get a legal separation.
 The rules are slightly more flexible than those for a California divorce.
-For some couples, a separation is the best way to split if they can’t meet the divorce rules like residency requirements.
+For some couples, a separation is the best way to split if they can’t meet a divorce rule such as the residency requirement.

 To file for a separation, only one of you must live in California.
 And there’s no waiting period.
 Even if you just moved to California yesterday, you could file for separation.
 There are no other requirements.